 Students obtain letter grades in the program's basic courses.
 Candidacy for the Ph.D. degree is determined by a two-part examination.
-The first part, the minor proposition examination, tests the student's competence and ability to design a pertinent research problem in an area unrelated to his or her major interest.
-The second part, the major proposition examination, deals with the dissertation problem and should be completed between the spring of the third year and the beginning of the fourth year of residence in the program.
+The first part, the minor proposition examination, tests the student's competence and ability to design the approach to a pertinent research problem in an area unrelated to his or her major interest.
+The second part, the major proposition examination, deals with the dissertation problem and should be completed during the third year of residence in the program.
 After the preparation of the dissertation, an oral defense of the thesis completes the requirement for the Ph.D. degree.